 We cannot collect or remove waste generated from home improvements.
 If you have carried out the improvements yourself then it is advisable to hire a skip or to take your waste to your nearest recycling centre.
 You may be charged for this service as it is classified as industrial waste.

 If a contractor has carried out this work and you have asked them to dispose of the waste, it is your responsibility to know where the contractor is sending your waste and that they are a legal operation.
-For more information on your duty as the producer of the waste visit https://www.gov.uk/topic/environmental-management/waste
+More information on your duty as the producer of the waste

 To book a Bulky Waste collection please call 020 8583 5555, selecting option 1

 If you are unable to book a collection with us, West London Waste Authority also offer a bulky waste collection service that you can use.
-For more information or to make a booking visit www.westlondonbulkywaste.com
+More information or to make a booking

 What are the alternatives to booking a Bulky Waste collection?